-You have been personally invited by HRCarrera and Healdsburg Running Company to participate in the first-ever global Rosé Mile!
+You have been personally invited by HRCarrera and Healdsburg Running Company to participate in the second annual global Rosé Mile!
 This event is a fun-only zone!
-No pressure - just 25 wine industry runners, and 25 friends of HRC participating to set the record for the Rosé Mile!
-As this event has never been documented before, the winner will be the official world record holder!
+No pressure - just 25 wine industry runners, and 25 friends of HRC participating to set a record for the Rosé Mile!
 Additional awards will go out to: Best Smile and Best Rosé-Inspired Costume!

 Breakfast party at the finish line, located at Grey Pine Trailhead.

 This one-mile course will be a nearly 100% downhill road course - perfectly smooth and paved!
 We will meet at the Grey Pine Parking lot (which is also the Finish line) where shuttles will take participants to the start line - just one mile up the road at Lone Rock trailhead parking lot.
-At 9 AM, the start gun will go off and Runners will embark on a one-mile journey to set the world record for fastest Rosé Mile (and since there isn't one, someone is bound to break it!!)!
+At 9 AM, the start gun will go off and Runners will embark on a one-mile journey to set the world record for fastest Rosé Mile!
 Every 1/4 mile runners must stop at the "Rosé aid stations" to hydrate with a pour of rosé before continuing down to the finish where we will be serving fresh strawberry pancakes and of course, more rosé!
 Come on out for the funnest, most exclusive running event of the summer!